qtile/qtile/docs/manual/commands/index.rst

   interact with Qtile from Python.

-If the explanation below seems a bit complex, please take a moment to explore the API using the ``qshell`` command shell.
+If the explanation below seems a bit complex, please take a moment to explore the API using the ``qtile shell`` command shell.
 Command lists and detailed documentation can be accessed from its built-in help command.